cncf/tag-security/assessments/projects/custodian/joint-review.md

 Mailing list: security@cloudcustodian.io

-Currently five(5) members made up of maintainers; Two members tasked with full time response as part of their job
+Currently, there are five total maintainers with two members tasked with full-time response as part of their job

 It is unclear if there is an embargo policy and what disclosure timelines are.
 The self-assessment does indicate "Emails are addressed within three business days" and that "A public disclosure date is then negotiated by the Cloud Custodian Security Team".
 Further clarity and following CNCF guidelines would be recommended.

-### Currently Open security issues and vulnerabilities
+### Currently Open Security Issues and Vulnerabilities

 As of September 2021, there are no published CVEs per: https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=%22custodian%22 There are also no open dependabot PRs: https://github.com/cloud-custodian/cloud-custodian/pulls?q=is%3Apr+is%3Aopen+dependabot